Crazy-Marvin/GassiTelegramBot/assets/commands.md

 last - This sends you the last entries ℹ️
 summary - This sends you a daily summary 💡
 weekly - This sends you a weekly summary ✔️
-legal - This sends you some Terms & Conditions ⚖️
+privacy - This sends you Terms and Privacy Policy 🔐